aresthebellator/TERM-DO/README.md

 ## 📜 License

-This project is licensed under the [MIT / APACHE 2.0 / GPL v3] License.
+This project is licensed under the MIT License.
 See `LICENSE` for details.